Introduction

 The Budget

-On Tuesday 18 June 2024, a Minister on behalf of the Premier, will introduce the Appropriation Bill and various cognate bills.
+On Tuesday 24 June 2025, the Minister for Planning and Public Spaces, the Hon.
+Paul Scully, on behalf of the Premier, introduced the Appropriation Bill and cognate bills.
 Immediately following this, the Treasurer, the Hon.
-Daniel Mookhey MLC, will be admitted to the House for the purpose of delivering the Budget Speech.
+Daniel Mookhey MLC, was admitted to the House for the purpose of delivering the Budget Speech.

-Once the Treasurer concludeds his speech, the Minister who introduced the bills will move the second reading of the bills and the debate will automatically be adjourned until Thursday 20 June 2024, after which, the 2024-2025 Budget papers will tabled.
+Once the Treasurer concluded his speech, the Minister for Planning and Public Spaces moved the second reading of the bills and the debate was adjourned until Thursday 26 June 2025.
+The Minister also tabled the 2025-2026 Budget papers.

 Debate

 After the Leader of the Opposition concludes his speech, the bills will be forwarded to the Legislative Council for concurrence.
-A Minister will then move that the House take note of the Budget Estimates and related papers for 2024-2025.
+A Government member will then move that the House take note of the Budget Estimates and related papers for 2025-2026.

 Take Note Debate